 Meanwhile in the West we have had a hot summer which has continued through the past week.
 Here is a look at the forecast from a week ago that shows the pattern we have seen over most of the summer.
 A hot West and Cool Eastern U.S.

-I bought a business this year on the Jersey Shore that will allow me to work there in the Summer and then spend more time in the Winter focused on opensnow and on forecasting and being on mountain for reports.
 It was not the best summer to be in business on the East Coast as it was a cold and rainy summer in contrast to the hot dry West, which is normally how it works, opposites on the coasts.
 We averaged 1 degree below average over the summer and 160% of average rainfall.

 There is an area of low pressure moving South to North over CA this week.
 That could bring some thunderstorms Wednesday and Thursday.
 It will also bring a dramatic drop in temperatures with highs only in the 60's by midweek and 50's in the higher elevations.
 So be prepared if you are hiking.